Equity, Diversity and Inclusion

-Our Workplace Culture statement was formally adopted in late 2017:
+Our Workplace Culture statement was formally adopted by the department in late 2017.
+The statement and the commitments that accompany it are copied below.

 The Department of Physics and Astronomy pays respect to the original custodians of the land on which Macquarie University resides and to indigenous staff and students who study and work among us.